javante0/Consolidation_Project/README.txt

 ##########
 How to play:
 This word guessing game is made for 2 players.
 Player 1 will go first.
 Player 1 is assigned a random term from the word bank.
 Player 1 will guess a letter.
 They will be told if that letter is in the word and how many times it is in the word.

-After guessing a letter, the user will have the option to guess the word.
-If the player replies "n", they will go back to guessing a letter.
+After guessing a letter, Player 1 will have the option to guess the word.
+If Player 1 replies "n", they will go back to guessing a letter.
 If the player replies with "y", they will be prompted to guess the word.
 If they are incorrect, they will go back to guessing a letter.
 If they are correct, player 1's round will end.
+If they incorrectly guesses the word 3 times, Player 1's round will end.

-Player 2 will go through the same process until they guess the word correctly or incorrectly guess a word 3 times.
+Player 2 will go through the same process after Player 1's round is over.

 ##########
 Rules: